Vine and Wine

 We're delighted to have partnered with Virgin wines, and have 2 new delicious wines to accompany our grapevines.
 A fruity and easy drinking red Merlot called Billy Bosch, and a super tasty and fresh Sicilian wine called 'Just the Juice'

-Choose your favourite vine and wine from the drop down menus.
-For white grapevines we have Phoenix and Bacchus vines, or if you prefer red then the Suffolk Red, Muscat Bleu, Regent, and Rondo vines are all looking great.
-All our 2024 vines have lots of fresh summer growth but the Rondo and the Phoenix vines are earlier fruiters and already have their first cluster of tasty grapes forming.
+Simply choose your favourite vine and wine from the drop down menus.
+For white grapevines we have Regent, Sauvignon Blanc, Phoenix and Bacchus vines, or if you prefer red then the Suffolk Red, Pinot Noir, Muscat Bleu, Regent, and Rondo vines are for you.

 Note: Customer and recipient must both be over 18.